mattmorten/Dispatch/README.md

 * More complex rule options
 * Dispatchers that aren't locked down to one-thread-at-a-time for processing data
 * Different concurrency structures
-* Shutdown logic (signalling to other processors when we're completely done)
 * Empirical runtime analysis, to vary thread-pool sizes, batch size etc.

 ###Current State